Bolków Castle: History

 In 1463, the Czech king, George of Poděbrady, imprisoned the knight Hans von Tschirnhaus, who became famous in the area for robberies.
 This was the reason why the burghers of Wrocław and Świdnica organized an armed expedition to the castle under the leadership of Guncel II Świnka in 1468.
-In 1491, the castle was besieged by the Czech king Władysław II Jagiellończyk [2].
-At the beginning of the 16th century, thanks to King Ferdinand I, the castle was handed over to the Wrocław bishop for life.
+In 1491, the castle was besieged by Bohemian king Vladislaus II of Hungary [2].

+At the beginning of the 16th century, thanks to Emperor Ferdinand I, the castle was handed over to the Wrocław bishop for life.
 The bishop, on the order of the monarch, undertook the expansion of the castle.
 In the years 1539-1540, the castle was rebuilt under the leadership of the Lombard architect Jakub Parr.
 First of all, the fortified area was enlarged.
 Courtyards were built, surrounded by walls and bastions, in the south-west part and on the town side.
 These fortifications were connected with two town towers.
 The tower was crenellated in the form of dovetails.
 After the bishop's death in 1543, the castle was transferred to his family as a fief.
 From 1570, the owner of the castle was Matthias von Logau.
 In 1596, the castle passed into the hands of the Zedlitz family.
 In 1640 (during the Thirty Years' War) the castle was besieged.
 In 1646, it was taken over by the Swedish army.

-The castle's current shape was only done so by various constructions in the sixteenth century, the famous Silesian architect Jakub Parr brought elements of the Renaissance into the castle's fortifications.
-After the construction and expansion, the castle had a total area of 7600 m², making it one of the largest castles in Silesia.
+The castle's current shape was reached through various constructions in the sixteenth century, the famous Silesian architect Jakub Parr brought elements of the Renaissance into the castle's fortifications.
+After the construction and expansion, the castle had a total area of 7600 m2, making it one of the largest castles in Silesia.

 In 1703, the castle in Bolków was bought by Cistercian monks from Krzeszów.
 Since then, the castle has remained uninhabited.
 In 1715, the Cistercians completed the interior reconstruction; By an edict of October 30, 1810, the castle becomes the property of the Prussian State Treasury (secularization).
 During this time, the building begins to fall into ruin.
 In 1813, after the Napoleonic Wars, Russian soldiers stayed in the castle.
 Searching for the legendary gold, they dug a hole at the base of the tower to get to the hunger dungeon.
 In 1885, the authorities allowed the demolition of part of the walls, and the obtained material was used to repair the roads.
 On March 10, 1913, the mayor of Bolków (Feige) appoints the Verein für Heimatpflege (Bolków Regional Society), which was to revive tourism.
 However, the outbreak of the war did not allow the plan to be implemented.
 In 1922, the House of Women was rebuilt, the ground floor was turned into a youth hostel, and the first floor was transformed into a regional museum.
 After Hitler came to power, the castle became the property of the state.
 It is assumed that the castle housed a research center supervising nearby factories.